express-rate-limit/express-rate-limit/readme.md

-If you are behind a proxy/load balancer (usually the case with most hosting services, e.g. Heroku, Bluemix, AWS ELB, Nginx, Cloudflare, Akamai, Fastly, Firebase Hosting, Rackspace LB, Riverbed Stingray, etc.), the IP address of the request might be the localhost IP or `undefined`.
+If you are behind a proxy/load balancer (usually the case with most hosting services, e.g. Heroku, Bluemix, AWS ELB, Nginx, Cloudflare, Akamai, Fastly, Firebase Hosting, Rackspace LB, Riverbed Stingray, etc.), the IP address of the request might be the IP of the load balancer/reverse proxy (making the rate limiter effectively a global one and blocking all requests once the limit is reached) or `undefined`.
 To solve this issue, add the following line to your code (right after you create the express application):

 ```ts
 app.set('trust proxy', numberOfProxies)